Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or two??

 If you order this drink at Starbucks, you can add an optional pump of peppermint syrup.

 This makes the drink way too sweet in my opinion, but if you want a bit of extra mint, you could add a dash of peppermint extract as well.
+Even a squeeze of fresh lemon would add a little extra zing.

 Ingredients for Medicine Ball Tea